 What happens if the Golden Family Center does not provide the service I need?

 Sometimes it becomes clear during the intake appointment that the service that would be most helpful to you is not offered by the Family Center.
 In a situation like this, the intake worker will try to connect you with a different service here in Golden or sometimes outside of Golden.
 The intake worker can make a referral to this other service on your behalf.

 What are the costs for service?

-In 2018-19 our user fees are $80 for one year or $40 for 6 months, regardless of the number of appointments – and this includes our library fee.
+In 2019-20 our user fees are $50 for 6 months of service, regardless of the number of appointments – and this includes our library fee.
 Fees can be paid in installments and can be waived in certain instances.
 There is no fee for Abuse Recovery counselling, for families referred directly by MCFD (Ministry of Children and Family Development) or for the Drop-in Counselling Clinic.
 The user fees we collect are used for special projects.

 Some notes about your intake appointment

 - Our staff who look after intake appointments also work in our different programs.
 Sometimes the person who completed the intake appointment with you also works in the program you choose to participate in.
 Please note that the intake worker you met with will not necessarily be the same person you will meet with in your program.